Your Rideau Ancestor(s)

-Several memorials to the workers on the canal (a very rough guesstimate is that about 1,000 died during construction, half of those from malaria) have been erected.
+Several memorials to the workers on the canal (a very rough guesstimate is that about 1,000 men, women & children died during construction, at least half of those from malaria, most of the rest from other diseases) have been erected.
 A list and photos of these can be found on the Memorials and Markers page.

 The information and links below will hopefully provide some assistance in your search.
 Note that most of these links will lead you to other websites that will allow you to do more detailed searching.

 This is by no means an exhaustive list.
 Books about Ottawa or Kingston are not listed since there are hundreds.
 However, I have posted a list which covers the majority of books written about the Rideau.
 See the Rideau Bibliography Page.
 A few of the more pertinent books (in no particular order) are listed below.
 Not listed, but of significant genealogical interest are the various "Tweedsmuir Histories," community histories done by the various Tweedsmuir Women's Institutes of Ontario (there is a project underway to scan these and place them online at ogs.on.ca).
 These and the books listed below might be found in a local library or genealogy society library.
 Some books are current and might be found for sale on sites such as amazon.ca.
 Some are out of print and might be found as reprinted version at a place such a Global Genealogy, or for sale as a used book, the best place to search for these is www.abebooks.com.

 - History of Leeds and Grenville by Thad.
 W.H.
 Leavitt.
 Originally published in 1879, reprinted by Mika Publishing in 1980.

 - Invisible Army by Ed Bebee, Friends of the Rideau, 2010.
 Info about the lock staff from 1832 to 2010.